murex/TCR/README.md

 ## Why TCR?

-Although probably a bit challenging to use when working on real production code, we found TCR to be quite beneficial when used as a learning and practicing tool on the katas that we use when doing software craftsmanship coaching.
+Although probably a bit challenging to use on real production code, we found TCR to be quite beneficial when used as a learning and practicing tool on the katas that we use when doing software craftsmanship coaching.

 TCR enforces developing in baby steps, with a strong focus on always keeping the green light on tests.
 Having a TCR tool feels a bit like having a coaching assistant constantly enforcing such practices!

 We initially came up with a small shell script implementing this workflow, and decided to embed it in each of our katas so that people can use it if they like.
-This was a way for us to quickly provide a usable TCR solution for.
+This was a way for us to quickly provide a usable TCR solution.
 However, shell scripts are not the best in class when it comes to maintainability and changeability.

 For This reason we decided to work on a new implementation of TCR, written in [Go](https://golang.org/) this time.